 The beast is first seen lying in the sun and getting a drink from the river; he doesn’t look particularly ferocious and he’s not bothering anybody.
 Nevertheless, Siegfried comes along and punctures the poor creature with his sword, later bathing in the dragon’s blood in order to become invincible.

-Once that is out of the way, Siegfried meets with a dwarf creature of the forest, Alberich the Nibelung (Georg John), who hands him a magic helmet that renders its wearer invisible.
+Once that’s out of the way, Siegfried meets with a dwarf creature of the forest, Alberich the Nibelung (Georg John), who hands him a magic helmet that renders its wearer invisible.

-First, however, he must help the wimpy, ineffectual King Gunther (a believably limp Theodor Loos) defeat the Warrior Queen Brünhild of Iceland (Hanna Ralph) in some track and field events, thus winning the queen as his bride.
+Shortly after his arrival, Siegfried is asked to help Kriemhild’s brother, the ineffectual King Gunther (a believably limp Theodor Loos), defeat the Warrior Queen Brünhild of Iceland (Hanna Ralph) in some track and field events, so he can win the queen as his bride.

 Siegfried dons his magic helmet, becomes invisible, and wins the match for Gunther.
 Defeated, Brünhild grudgingly marries the king while Siegfried is now free to marry his beloved Kriemhild.